-An MBA program covers a wide range of business subjects, including courses in finance, analytics, statistics, business management, entrepreneurship, communications, investment banking, and accounting.
+An MBA program covers a wide range of business subjects, including courses in finance, analytics, statistics, operations & supply chain management, entrepreneurship, communications, investment banking, and accounting.
 MBA programs are also increasing their offerings in international business training and corporate accountability within local and global communities.

 Among this broad programming, students can choose one area to focus on.
 Examples include finance, health care management, and criminal justice.

 Common skills gained from earning an MBA include business leadership and management, market analytics, customer relations, and accounting.
 Since the MBA also covers the corporate business realm as a whole, it can also help develop skills in communications and problem-solving.

 What Are Potential Career Outcomes for an MBA?

 An MBA can prepare graduates for leadership and managerial careers in a range of different industries and types of organizations, from nonprofits to startup companies to established corporations.
 An MBA is often necessary for obtaining jobs with hedge funds and private equity firms.
 This degree also provides students with the skills they need to launch their own companies.